VinePPO: Refining Credit Assignment in RL Training of LLMs: Related Work

 \paragraph{Value Estimation in RL and Monte Carlo Tree Search (MCTS)} Deep RL algorithms are typically categorized into value-based and policy-based methods.
 Policy-based methods like PPO usually employ critic networks for value prediction.
 An exception is the \emph{``Vine''} variant of TRPO \citep{Schulman2017:TRPO}, which uses MC samples for state value estimation.
 The authors, however, note that the Vine variant is limited to environments that allow intermediate state resets, rare in typical RL settings\footnote{This is reflected in the design of Gym \citep{Towers2024:Gym}, which only allows resets to the initial state.}.
 However, language generation -- when formulated as RL environment -- enables such intermediate reset capabilities.
-In domains with similar reset capabilities, such as Go and Chess, MC-heavy methods like AlphaGo \citep{silver2016masteringgo} and AlphaZero \citep{silver2017real-alphazero} have emerged.
+In domains with similar reset capabilities, such as Go and Chess, MC-based methods like AlphaGo \citep{silver2016masteringgo} and AlphaZero \citep{silver2017real-alphazero} have emerged.
 AlphaGo's architecture includes a policy, trained using expert moves and self-play, and a value network that predicts game outcomes.
 At inference, it employs tree search guided by MC rollouts and value network to select optimal moves.
 AlphaZero advances this approach by distilling MCTS outcomes into the policy.
-Recent works have adapted AlphaZero's principles to LLMs, employing similar search techniques during inference to improve responses and during training to find better trajectories for distillation \citep{xie2024mcts-boosts-via-iteration, chen2024alphamath, feng2023alphazero-like, zhang2024restmcts-mcts-1, hao2023planning-with-world-model-mcts-2}.
+Recent works have adapted AlphaZero's principles to LLMs, employing similar search techniques for inference and trajectory distillation \citep{xie2024mcts-boosts-via-iteration, chen2024alphamath, feng2023alphazero-like, zhang2024restmcts-mcts-1, hao2023planning-with-world-model-mcts-2}.
 While this is a promising direction, our method is not an MCTS approach; it uses MC samples solely for value estimation during PPO \emph{training} to improve credit assignment.